jjxxs/websocket-ts/README.md

 ```

 ## Usage
-This will demonstrate how to use `websocket-ts` in your project.
+This will demonstrate how to use `websocket-ts` in your project using the provided `WebsocketBuild`-class.

 For a more detailed description of the API, please refer to the [API Documentation](https://jjxxs.github.io/websocket-ts/).

 #### Initialization